Massive Star Formation in Overdense Regions of the Early Universe

 The star forming haloes (or the first to undergo gravitational collapse in the case of Cluster1) are identified by thick lines, with star markers indicating the redshift of first star formation, in each case.
 What is immediately clear is that the regions in the overdense regions all have higher collapse masses compared to the ControlRegion.
-The most massive halo exists in Cluster2 and has a mass approximately an order of magnitude larger than than that in the ControlRegion.
+The most massive halo currently exists in Cluster3 and has a mass approximately an order of magnitude larger than than that in the ControlRegion.
 The values below M$_{Halo} = 10^5$ \msolar are shaded as haloes below this scale are not well resolved in our simulations (M$_{part} \sim 2.3 \times 10^3$).
 Nonetheless, we show their growth history through this mass range for completeness. \\ To compliment the mass growth plot in the right hand panel of Figure \ref{Fig:MassRedshift} we plot the halo mass function for each cluster.
 We additionally plot the halo mass function for a press-schecter mass function \citep{PressSchecter_1974} using the HMF library \citep{Murray_2013} (magenta dashed line) as well as the 1-sigma and 4-sigma bands.
 Both Cluster2 and Cluster3 show significant deviations from the PS mass function reflective of the fact that they are rare manifestations of mean structure formation.
 The ControlRegion and Cluster1 align more closely with the PS mass function.
 Note that all four regions show deviations from the analytical fits at low ($\lesssim 2 \times 10^5$ \msolarc) and high ($\gtrsim 5 \times 10^6$ \msolarc) halo masses but this is due to poor statistics at these extremes.
 We will see again in \S \ref{Sec:OverdenseRegion} that Cluster2 and Cluster3 exhibit strong characteristics of evolving inside a highly overdense region.